pittyh6/freeCodeCamp-JavaScript-algorithms-and-data-structures-4_5-12Mths-WebDevStudy-2022-2023/learnedJAVASCRIPT.md

     * Passing Values to Functions with Arguments
         * Parameters are variables that act as placeholders for the values that are to be input to a function when it is called.
 When a function is defined, it is typically defined along with one or more parameters.
 The actual values that are input (or "passed") into a function when it is called are known as arguments.
             * function testFun(param1, param2) {console.log(param1, param2); }
+    * Return a Value from a Function with Return
+        * We can pass values into a function with arguments.
+You can use a return statement to send a value back out of a function.
+            * function plusThree(num) {  return num + 3;}
+                const answer = plusThree(5);

+    * Global Scope and Functions
+        * In JavaScript, scope refers to the visibility of variables.
+Variables which are defined outside of a function block have Global scope.
+This means, they can be seen everywhere in your JavaScript code.
+        * Variables which are declared without the let or const keywords are automatically created in the global scope.
+This can create unintended consequences elsewhere in your code or when running a function again.
+You should always declare your variables with let or const.
+    * Local Scope and Functions
+        * Variables which are declared within a function, as well as the function parameters, have local scope.
+That means they are only visible within that function.
+            * function myTest() {
+              const loc = "foo";
+              console.log(loc);
+            }

 ![End Banner](/Documentation/botton-1200x350.gif)